moogacs/docs.buf.build/docs/bsr/introduction.md

     Learn how to run `buf` commands that use the BSR.

   - **[The Tour](../tour/introduction.md)** <br/>
-    The tour will give you an overview of the BSR, and takes approximately 20 minutes to complete.
+    The tour provides an overview of the BSR and takes approximately 20 minutes to complete.

 ## Experimental Features